My Quiet Kitchen

 • In a mug whisk together the water, vanilla and maple syrup.
 Pour the wet mixture into the dry ingredients, and stir until fully combined.

-• The dough should stick together but not be overly wet.
-With a small cookie scoop or a tablespoon, scoop up 1 ½ tablespoons of dough per cookie and place on cookie sheet.
+• The dough should be moist and holding together well but not wet.
+If it seems too moist, mix in a little more almond flour.
+With a small cookie scoop or a tablespoon, scoop up 1½ tablespoons of dough per cookie and place on cookie sheet.
 Use your thumb to make an indentation in the center of each cookie, and fill with jam.

 • Bake 16 to 18 minutes or until the bottoms are golden brown.
-The cookies will be soft right out of the oven; allow to cool on the baking sheet.
+The cookies will be soft right out of the oven but will firm up.
+Allow to cool on the baking sheet.

 Notes